anderalex803/nuwara-online-courses/datacamp/shell-bash/README.md

 # Introduction to Shell

+> **Note: This is the first course.
+The second course is "Introduction to Bash Scripting", see [BASH-SCRIPTING.md](https://github.com/yohanesnuwara/nuwara-online-courses/blob/master/datacamp/shell-bash/BASH-SCRIPTING.md)**

 E.g in the directory there are 4 files in folder `seasonal`: `summer.csv`, `spring.csv`, `autumn.csv`, `winter.csv`

 ## Wildcards (`*`, `[]`, `{}`, `?`)